ualberta-mueller-group/MCGS/docs/development-notes.md

 Perhaps a more sophisticated version of "search around edges" would perform better?

 ### Search Interval Size
 Searching for bounds is faster within smaller intervals.
 When finding bounds for many sumgames, perhaps the caller of `find_bounds()` should dynamically adjust the search interval to be "close" to bounds found for previous games.
-When the chosen scale and interval don't contain bounds, search is aborted after a small number of comparisons (~6 `sumgame::solve()` calls).
+When the chosen scale and interval don't contain bounds, `find_bounds()` aborts search after a small number of comparisons (~6 `sumgame::solve_with_games()` calls).

 Maybe bound generation in the database should be done using a sliding window of statistics for the last `N` games to help size intervals appropriately.